Sauce Senbei vs. Shoyu (Soy Sauce) Senbei Crackers

-Traditional Senbei rice crackers are typically seasoned with soy sauce or salt, but in modern times, various flavors, such as curry, wasabi, and ume (plum), are available.
+Senbei is traditionally brushed with soy sauce or lightly salted, but in modern times, it comes in various flavors, such as curry, wasabi, and ume (plum).

-The majority of Japanese “Senbei” crackers are made of Uruchi rice, the staple of the Japanese diet, but there are some exceptions, which are made with wheat flour or starch.
+Japanese Senbei crackers generally consist of Uruchi rice, the staple of the Japanese diet, but there are some exceptions, which typically use wheat flour or starch.

 Shoyu Senbei (醤油せんべい)

-Shoyu Senbei is said to have originated in the city of Soka, Saitama Prefecture, and has over one hundred years of history.
-The traditional soy sauce-flavored rice cracker is usually classified into Wagashi.
+Shoyu Senbei originated in Soka City, Saitama Prefecture, and the snack has over one hundred years of history.
+It is usually classified into Wagashi.

 Sauce Senbei (ソースせんべい)

-On the other hand, Sauce Senbei is a Dagashi snack and was first created around the mid-20th century.
+On the other hand, Sauce Senbei is a modern Dagashi treat first created around the mid-20th century.

-The main ingredient of this modern Sauce Senbei is not rice but starch and this Senbei is seasoned mainly with a Japanese Worcester sauce or the like.
+The main ingredient is not rice but starch.
+And this Senbei uses a Japanese Worcester sauce or the like as its main seasoning.

-Lastly, for your reference, here are the ingredients and nutrition facts labels of the Sauce Senbei I got this time.
+For your information, here are the ingredients and nutrition facts labels of the Sauce Senbei I got this time.